 - Prepare to work with Telrad (e.g. move your chair, drop your knee pad, don eyeglasses).

-- Zoom the chart to have Telrad rings filling as much space on the screen as needed to show at least 2 bright stars which you can clearly distinguish in the sky AND on the chart in a favorable pattern inside and/or around the rings.
+- Zoom the chart to have Telrad rings filling as much space on the screen as needed to show at least 2 bright stars which you can clearly distinguish in the sky AND on the chart in a favorable pattern inside and/or close around the rings overlay.
 Ideally, you want stars touching one of the rings, or nearly precisely in between two of them.
 Later, as you get a certain "spatial feeling" in the sky you would do very well with almost any pattern.

 - The final step is to look through Telrad and move the telescope until the real Telrad rings and corresponding real stars you see in the sky are creating the exact same pattern which you see on the star chart.